andymlau/Deuteros/README.md

 Ghostscript for Mac: with homebrew installed, use `brew install ghostscript`

+## MATLAB Runtime library

+Although Deuteros has been designed using MATLAB, it does not require MATLAB to run, but only the MATLAB Runtime library.
+The MATLAB Runtime is a standalone set of shared libraries that enables the execution of compiled MATLAB applications or components.
+It can be downloaded freely from the MathWorks website for your system: https://uk.mathworks.com/products/compiler/matlab-runtime.html

 ## Usage

 The easiest method of running Deuteros is to open the Deuteros.m script using MATLAB and press 'Run'.
 This will initialise the Deuteros GUI directly.